-1. Library Membership
+Library Membership

 Membership of the college library is open to the college students, staff members, and stakeholders of the Shri Mudhaidevi Shikshan Sanstha, Deur.
-However, outsiders who are interested in the membership of the library shall apply in writing to the Principal and after approval only, the membership will be granted.
+However, outsiders who are interested in the membership of the library shall apply in writing to the Principal, and after approval only, the membership will be granted.
 Online filling of the Library Membership Form is mandatory for obtaining the membership.

-2. Borrower's Card and Eligibility
+Borrower's Card and Eligibility

-3. Usage of Card
+Usage of Card

-In order to maintain a safe and welcoming environment for reading, studying and other library activities, the users are requested to comply with the following General Rules:
+To maintain a safe and welcoming environment for reading, studying and other library activities, the users are requested to comply with the following General Rules:

 At the Entrance:

-2. Every user who enters the library will have must register his/her presence by showing the smart ID to the 'Digital Attendance System Scanner' located at the circulation counter of the library
+Every user who enters the library will have must register his/her presence by showing the smart ID to the 'Digital Attendance System Scanner' located at the circulation counter of the library

 Inside the Library:

-2. Group discussions, assignments are not allowed in the reading room; it’s for reading only
+Silence must be maintained strictly in the library.
+Group discussions, assignments are not allowed in the reading room; it’s for reading only.

 Rules for IT Section/Digital Library

-1. Loan Policy for the Circulation of Reading Material
+Loan Policy for the Circulation of Reading Material

-2. Vacation Loans
+Vacation Loans

 Vacation loans of Library material may be made upon request to a library staff member.
-The borrowers are advised to return the documents while proceeding on long leave
+The borrowers are advised to return the documents while proceeding on long leave.

-3. Renewals
+Renewals

 When renewing the book/s, it is necessary to show the actual book to the library staff and only then can the book be renewed.
-The book/s cannot be renewed if there is a demand from other readers for the book/s
+The book/s cannot be renewed if there is a demand from other readers for the book/s.

-4. Overdue Reading Material
+Overdue Reading Material

-5. Lost or Damage Reading Material
+Lost or Damaged Reading Material

-6. Inter-Library Loan
+Inter-Library Loan

 Inter-Library Loan is the process by which a college library requests material from, or supplies material to, another College Library.
-When users request book/s not available from the College Library, such book/s may be requested through Inter-Library Loan (ILL) after filling the online Inter-Library Loan Form.
+When users request book/s not available from the College Library, such book/s may be requested through Inter-Library Loan (ILL) after filling out the online Inter-Library Loan Form.
 The reading material can be made available for 15 days only.

 The Library aims to acquire resource collection materials in support of teaching, learning and research.
 The following points are considered while selecting the reading resources in the library.